paulineandersen/2semEfteraar2020/video/README.md

     myVideo.muted = true;
   });

-// or call a name function like this: shutup.addEventListener('click', shutUpPlease);
+// or call a named function like this: shutup.addEventListener('click', shutUpPlease);

 ~~~~